HOW I WORK

 Most projects that fail don’t fail in execution.
 They fail here, when everyone assumed they were aligned and nobody checked.

-Every session has a purpose, a structure, and an output.
-Sometimes the output is a decision.
-Sometimes it’s clarity on why a decision keeps getting avoided.
-Sometimes it’s homework, for the client, for the team, or for me.
-The point is always the same.
-Every step builds proper definition so that when we reach the goal, we reach it without having left confusion or structural debt behind us.
+Every session has a purpose and an output.
+A decision, clarity on why a decision keeps getting avoided, or homework for the client, the team, or a partner.
+What it never is activity without a destination.
+Every step builds toward the goal without leaving structural debt behind

 Most organizations have goals.
 Fewer have a clear line between the goal and what someone does differently on a Tuesday morning because of it.
-Execute closes that gap.
+Execute builds that line, and builds the system to look back on it, prove what moved, and improve what didn’t.

 WHO THIS IS FOR